Medical-Fitness Technician

 Conclusion #1: Fitness prevents the development of Type 2 Diabetes.

-Walking 30 minutes per day (10 minutes after each meal) decreases your risk of dying by more than 50%.
+Walking 30 minutes per day (10 minutes after each meal) decreases the Type 2 Diabetic's risk of dying by more than 50%.

 Conclusion #2: Exercise protects against the negative health effects of having Type 2 Diabetes.